Driving tests are taking place in England, Scotland and Wales - find out what changes to expect because of coronavirus (COVID-19).

 Your theory test certificate will not be extended.

-This is because your road safety knowledge and hazard perception skills need to be up to date when you restart driving lessons and take your driving test.
+This is because your road safety knowledge and hazard perception skills need to be up to date when you’re taking driving lessons and when you take your driving test.